svillegascreative/contrast-grid/README.md

 Just some brief notes to keep track of where I'm at and what I'm planning to do next.

-1. ➡️ Make grid respond to changes dynamically

-   - store colour input values in state
-   - update swatches reactively
-   - replace "Make grid" button with "Permalink"

-1. Display contrast ratio
+1. ➡️ Display contrast ratio

    - implement WCAG21 ratio calculation from ColorJS

 1. Replace colour input

    - use ColorJS sliders

+1. Make permalink button copy URL to clipboard

 1. Make UI pretty
 1. Enable add/remove colours to expand palette and grid